 Posts Tagged ‘change mac address’

 Recall that each network adapter (whether wired or wireless) has a hard-coded (“burned in”) Media Access Control (MAC) address that uniquely identifies the adapter on the local network to which it is connected.
 MAC addresses are 48-bit values comprised of twelve hexadecimal characters (0-9 and A-F).
 The twelve characters are separated into six pairs or octets.
-The first three octets identify the manufacturer of the network adapter and the last three octets uniquely identify the adapter itself.
+The first three octets are called the organizationally unique identifier (OUI) which identifies the manufacturer of the network adapter and the last three octets uniquely identify the adapter itself.

 Many networks (WLANs in particular) enforce access restrictions based on host MAC addresses.
 To bypass this MAC filtering you can fake or “spoof” your own MAC address (you will need a known permitted MAC address to change to, obviously).